nopnop2002/Raspberry-ili9225spi/README.md

 # ili9225spi_rpi
-ILI9225 SPI TFT Library for Raspberry
+ILI9225 SPI TFT Library for RaspberryPi/OrangePi.

-This is library for RaspberryPi.
 This library can show a chart to ILI9225 SPI TFT.

 ----